open/close all folders

 - Stephen King is a big audiobook fan.
 The audiobook release of his massive Nightmares and Dreamscapes collection starred different narrators for every story, including such luminaries as Grace Slick, Yeardley Smith (yes, that Yeardley Smith.
 If you think King is creepy on the page, wait until you hear Lisa Simpson narrating it!), Joe Mantegna, and Tim Curry.

-- Even though the first two books of The Hitchhiker's Guide to the Galaxy were originally radio plays (and then adapted to other media), the three of the last four were books first and later adapted for radio.
+- Even though the first two books of The Hitchhiker's Guide to the Galaxy were originally radio plays (and then adapted to other media), the last four were books first and later adapted for radio.

 - The Shadow counts, even though the magazine was inspired by the "narrator" of a mystery radio show.
 The magazine started in 1931, the radio adaptation in 1937.